 Skin and hair: 11 ways to use coconut oil

-Coconut oil, orcoconut oil is a product that has been all the rage in recent years.
+Coconut oil, orcoconut oil has been all the rage in recent years.
 Much has been said about its health benefits and the reasons to include it in a healthy diet.
 But do you know all the facets of this tropical oil?

 Here are 11 ways to incorporate coconut oil into your body care routine.

 Coconut oil is an excellent body moisturizer.
-It penetrates easily and quickly after the shower while the pores are dilated.
-Simply coat your body with it as soon as you get out of the water, focusing on dry areas such as the front of your legs and elbows.
+It penetrates quickly and easily after a shower, when pores are dilated.
+Simply coat the body with it as soon as you get out of the water, focusing on drier areas such as the front of the legs and elbows.

 For cracked heels, coconut oil applied at bedtime brings relief.
 However, socks should be worn at night to avoid staining the sheets.

-In addition, coconut oil seems to stimulate the formation of collagen, which promotes the healing of wounds and skin inflammations.
+What's more, coconut oil appears to stimulate collagen formation, which promotes the healing of wounds and skin inflammation.
 3

-Due to its antimicrobial properties, coconut oil is able to neutralize the bacteria that cause bad body odor.
+Thanks to its antimicrobial properties, coconut oil is able to neutralize the bacteria that cause unpleasant body odours.

-A natural deodorant made from coconut oil is not only effective, but also avoids the carcinogens found in commercial antiperspirants.
+A natural deodorant based on coconut oil is not only effective, but also avoids the carcinogens found in commercial antiperspirants.

-Fine, dry or colored hair can easily become tangled, making it difficult to maintain.
-The application of coconut oil after shampooing helps to counteract this phenomenon.
+Fine, dry or color-treated hair can easily become tangled, making it difficult to maintain.
+Applying coconut oil after shampooing helps counter this phenomenon.

 You can condition hair and prevent tangles by applying a tablespoon or two of coconut oil to the ends after shampooing.

-Gentle on the face and non-irritating to the eyes, coconut oil makes a great makeup remover.
-The oil can be applied to a cotton ball to remove makeup thoroughly.
+Gentle on the face and non-irritating to the eyes, coconut oil makes an excellent make-up remover.
+The oil can be applied to a cotton ball to remove make-up thoroughly.

-The oil removes eye makeup very effectively without causing irritation.
-Simply rinse the face well afterwards or apply a mild cleanser to remove excess oil.
+The oil removes eye make-up very effectively, without causing irritation.
+Simply rinse well afterwards or apply a mild cleanser to remove excess oil.

-Coconut oil protects the skin from ultraviolet rays that cause skin aging.
-According to a study, coconut oil blocks about 20% of ultraviolet rays, which represents a sun protection of about 7 SPF.
+Coconut oil protects the skin against the ultraviolet rays responsible for skin ageing.
+According to one study, coconut oil blocks around 20% of ultraviolet rays, representing sun protection of around 7 SPF.
 4

-Keep in mind that this protection is largely insufficient for people with sensitive skin.
+Bear in mind, however, that this protection is far from sufficient for people with sensitive skin.

 7- Coconut oil: Lip balm

-Since it is edible, coconut oil makes the perfect lip balm!
-Applied in small amounts, the oil leaves lips shiny and moisturized in addition to lightly protecting them from the sun.
+Because it's edible, coconut oil makes the perfect lip balm!
+Applied in small quantities, the oil leaves lips shiny and moisturized, as well as offering a light protection from the sun.

-Some people use this lip balm to treat oral herpes commonly known as cold sores.
-The combination of moisturizing and antiviral actions makes it a first choice complementary treatment.
+Some people use this lip balm to treat oral herpes, commonly known as cold sores.
+The combination of moisturizing and antiviral actions makes it a first-rate complementary treatment.

 8- Coconut oil: Oral health